krsiakdaniel/portfolio-website-krsiak-cz/README.md

 ## 📫 Contact me

-You can call me, send email or chat with me on LinkedIn:
+You can call me, send me an email, or chat with me on LinkedIn:

 - 📱(+420) 734 496 308
 - 📧 krsiak.daniel@gmail.com